Temporary Import Scheme

 Traders may be penalised under the Customs Act if they do not comply with the requirements of the Temporary Import Scheme.

-Examples of common offences
+Examples of non-compliance detected:

 For minor offences under the Customs Act, Singapore Customs may compound the offences for a sum not exceeding S$5,000 per offence.
 Offenders may be prosecuted if the offence committed is of a fraudulent or serious nature.